skris56uic/cs580_final_project/Solution_3/Report.md

 ## Execution Results

-I ran the sequential algorithm with the same datasets used in Problem 2.
+We ran the sequential algorithm with the same datasets used in Problem 2.

 ### Case 1: k=3
 *   **Input**: 3 relations (same as Problem 2).